-With the new Counter Strike come new methods for creating dedicated servers on PC.
-In this guide we’ll have a look at how to create dedicated servers and related issues/solutions that a person comes across.
+With the new Counter-Strike comes new methods for creating dedicated servers on PC.
+In this guide, we’ll go over the steps for CS:GO Dedicated Server Setup and teach you how to create dedicated servers and related issues/solutions that a person comes across.

 CS: GO uses a new tool called Steam Command (more commonly SteamCMD) to install and update dedicated servers on your device.